 Who says you can't have curry when trying to lose weight?
 At only 356 calories a serving, my vegan paneer butter masala is a perfect balance of spiciness and creaminess.
 If you're not watching your waistline, why not have it with naan or rice, or starchy curry dishes, such as aloo masala and dal fry!

-I had the genius idea of making paneer with plant milk.
-Before I was vegan, I used to always make my own paneer, so how hard could it be to make it from non-dairy milk?
+I had the genius idea of making paneer with plant milk - I always used to always make my own paneer, so how hard could it be to make it from non-dairy milk?

 Do you know what you get when you try to make paneer from soy milk?